elijamesku/ZeroTouch/README.md

 ```

 ## Why This Project Exists
-Manual endpoint provisioning is time-consuming, inconsistent, and error-prone.
+Manual endpoint provisioning is time-consuming, inconsistent, and error-prone. (this is from personal experience :D)

 ### This project solves that with: